By Amber Hudson

 Change your mindset voice: For example, learn to hear your fixed mindset “voice” or recognize that you have a choice.

-Now in Grade 4, my daughter hasn’t said those words again.
-While at times I can feel the frustration emanating from within, she attacks her math homework like a boss.
+Years have passed and my daughter hasn’t said those words again.
+While at times I can feel there is frustration, as there is with learning any new skill, she attacks her math homework like a boss.
 Score one for the kiddo.